-Pink Hope is a preventative health organisation working to ensure every individual can assess, manage and reduce their risk of breast and ovarian cancer, providing every family the support they need.
+Pink Hope is a Breast and Ovarian preventative health hub, working to ensure every individual can assess, manage and reduce their risk of breast and ovarian cancer, while providing personalised support to at-risk women.

 Ensuring each family is empowered to take control of their breast and ovarian cancer risk.

 - Provide tools and information to help the general population “know” their risk of breast and ovarian cancer.

 - Promote open discussion around family health history in the general population through targeted campaigns and education.

 - Provide support and information to members of the at-risk community to help them appropriately manage and navigate their risk.

 - Encourage at-risk women to be vigilant and proactive with their breast and ovarian health, resulting in a much earlier diagnosis, potential prevention and better treatment options.

 - Work collaboratively with healthcare providers to ensure a better transition for at-risk women as they move through each key touch point of their journey.

 - Advocate for women and their families at risk of breast and ovarian cancer.